 - In general, award and citation costs are borne by University Awards and Honors, award ceremony costs by the nominating unit, and travel expenses by the awardee.
-Units sponsoring honorary degrees are encouraged to provide travel support when funds are available.
+Units sponsoring an Award of Distinction are encouraged to provide travel support when funds are available.

 If you have any questions about the nominating process, please contact Vickie Courtney, director, University Senate Office and University Awards and Honors, at 612-625-4805 or [email protected].